-AREA OF NEED Cognition and learning Pupils with learning difficulties usually learn at a slower pace than their peers.
-A wide range of needs are grouped in this area, including: Specific learning difficulties, which impact 1 or more specific aspects of learning, such as: dyslexia, dyscalculia and dyspraxia Moderate learning difficulties Severe learning difficulties Profound and multiple learning difficulties, which is where pupils are likely to have severe and complex learning difficulties as well as a physical disability or SENDsory impairment Social, emotional and mental health , , , , , , , , , , , , , , , , , , , , Mental health difficulties such as anxiety, depression or an eating disorder Attention deficit disorder, attention deficit hyperactive disorder or attachment disorder Suffered adverse childhood experiences These needs can manifest in many ways, for example as challenging, disruptive or disturbing behaviour, or by the pupil becoming withdrawn or isolated.
+AREA OF NEED Social, emotional and mental health These needs may reflect a wide range of underlying difficulties or disorders.
+Pupils may have: Mental health difficulties such as anxiety, depression or an eating disorder Attention deficit disorder, attention deficit hyperactive disorder or attachment disorder Suffered adverse childhood experiences These needs can manifest in many ways, for example as challenging, disruptive or disturbing behaviour, or by the pupil becoming withdrawn or isolated.
 Sensory and/or physical Pupils with these needs have a disability that hinders them from accessing the educational facilities generally provided.
 Pupils may have: A Sensory impairment such as vision impairment, hearing impairment or multi-Sensory impairment A physical impairment These pupils may need ongoing additional support and equipment to access all the opportunities available to their peers.